Enjoy Dining and Entertaining

 Restaurants that require less wait staff often charge less for food.
 Opt for self-service establishments such as all-you-can-eat buffets where you get more bang for your buck, depending on how much you can devour in one visit.

-If you like some service, fast-casual restaurants like Chipotle Mexican Grill and Panera Bread are a happy medium.
+If you like some service, fast-casual restaurants are a happy medium.
 These types of establishments combine convenience and decent prices with a pleasant sit-down atmosphere.
 Over the last several years, fast casual chains have been one of the highest-growth segments in the industry, according to NPD Group, a market research firm.

 7. Split a meal